GMACS-project/GMACS_tpl-cpp_code/README.md

       - set `usePin` as "par" or "pin" to use "gmacs.par" or "gmacs.pin" from the original model run as a pin file ("none" does not use a pin file)
       - set `compareWith` as "par" or "pin" to compare the new "gmacs.par" to the "gmacs.par" or "gmacs.pin" from the original model run ("none" does no comparison)

-Example codes are given at the end of the "runTests.R" file.
+Example codes are given at the end of the "runTests1.R" file.

 The results of the comparisons are returned as a R list, with element names corresponding to the stocks for the models tested.
 The returned list is also written to the testing folder as "testing_results.RData" (which will be overwritten in subsequent tests run in the same folder) and "testing_results_xxx.RData", where "xxx" indicates the date and time at which the tests finished.
-Each element in the returned list is also a list, with elements `pars`, `allout`, `tblOld`, and `tblNew`. `pars` gives results from comparing the new par file with the original par (or pin) file, if the latter was available.
-Based on Andre Punt's "TestUpdate.R" code, `allout` gives results from comparing the max gradient and OFL from the `Gmacsall.out` files, as well as several `ggplot2` plots comparing results for various estimated time series.
-The `tblOld` and `tblNew` are dataframes based on the "Gmacsall.out" "Summary" tables from the original and new model runs, respectively.
+Each element in the returned list is also a list, with elements `lstFNs` (a list with input filenames),`pars`, `allOutNew`, and `allOutOld`. `pars` gives results from comparing the new par file with the original par (or pin) file, if the latter was available. `allOutNew` and `allOutOld` contain the lists obtained by running `wtsGMACS::readGmacsAllout` on the respective "Gmacsall.out" files.

-After copying the "testing/scripts/runTests_Report.qmd" file into the testing directory, it can be rendered as a pdf or html file to provide a simple report of the comparisons.
+After copying the "testing/scripts/runTests_Report.qmd" file into the testing directory: it can be rendered as a pdf or html file to provide a simple report of the comparisons.

 ### old approach (pre-Jan 2025)